aaspnas/Compare-Objects/README.md

 All tests should pass, if not feel free to open a ticket.

 Testing has not been done on any old versions of PowerShell, so updating to the latest version would be recommended.
+The script is tested on an uptodate version of Windows, Mac and a fresh Ubuntu Linux system.

 ## References